Datapack-Hub/api/README.md

 # Datapack Hub API

+> [!WARNING]
+> This code is really old and for a defunct website, not only is this code not used, it should not be used for reference by other devs
+> AKA: getting archived

 Welcome to the Datapack Hub API repository.
 This API powers the Datapack Hub website and is built using Python.

 ## Overview